The King’s Speech (2010) Director: Tom Hooper

 “For the second time in the lives of most of us we are at war…”

-The King’s Speech was initially conceived by writer David Seidler perhaps as a stage production.
-He later converted the idea into a script for a film, but was asked by the Queen Mum not to make it into a movie until after her death (in 2002).
+The King’s Speech was initially envisioned by writer David Seidler as a stage production.
+He later converted the idea into a script for a film, but was asked by the Queen Mum not to make it into a movie until after her death (which came in 2002).
+Cinematically conveying recent history can be a tricky project, however The King’s Speech is a wonderful film in my view.

 At a young age, the writer of the story, David Seidler, drew upon an interest and inspiration from George VI.
 Seidler, too, struggled with a stammer but he had a hard time finding solid information on Logue.
 He contacted Logue’s surviving daughter who agreed to let Seidler pour over her father’s notebooks if the Queen Mum allowed it.
 She asked him not to do so during her lifetime.

-Some, like Christopher Hitchens, criticized the film for not portraying the era’s desire for appeasement with Nazi Germany, and also for under-reporting the role of Winston Churchill in the abdication of Edward VIII, encouraging him to remain.
-To be sure, the film takes certain necessary artistic licenses, though nothing grand or revisionist per say.
+Some, like Christopher Hitchens, criticized the film for not portraying the era’s now-unthinkable desire for appeasement with Nazi Germany, and also for under-reporting the role of Winston Churchill in the abdication of Edward VIII (Churchill encouraged him to remain).
+To be sure, the film takes certain necessary artistic licenses, though nothing too grand or revisionist in my view.

-The film is incredible -meticulously detailed, filled with complex characters in a fairly simple plot, historically accurate, yet not overly self-indulgent.
+The King’s Speech is an all-around wonderful film -meticulously detailed, filled with complex characters in a fairly simple and focused plot, historically accurate, yet not overly self-indulgent.
 It is a marvelous film, deserving of its Academy Award for Best Picture.